Lesson 3

 7. The Travel Palace — 迁移宫 (Qiānyí Gōng)

-Your experiences away from home — travel, relocation, emigration, your social persona in the outside world, your ability to adapt to new environments, and your luck when operating beyond your familiar territory.
-The Travel Palace is literally "the migration palace" — it governs everything that happens when you leave your base.
+Your experiences away from home.
+Travel, relocation, emigration, your social persona in the outside world, your luck when operating beyond familiar territory.
+Literally “the migration palace.”

 It also functions as the external face of the Life Palace.
 If the Life Palace is who you are on the inside, the Travel Palace is who you are out in the world.
-The two are read together — they sit directly opposite each other in the chart, forming one of the six fundamental palace pairings.
+The two sit directly opposite each other in the chart.
+This is one of the most important pairings — and in Oprah's chart, it turned out to be the most critical relationship of all, since her Travel Palace stars projected directly into her Life Palace.

 8. The Friends Palace — 交友宫 (Jiāoyǒu Gōng)

-Originally called the "Servants Palace" (奴仆宫) in the classical texts — a name that reflects a more hierarchical society.
-In modern practice, it's read as your social circle, your broader peer network, your employees or subordinates, and the quality of your human resources.
+Originally called the “Servants Palace” (奴仆宫) in the classical texts — reflecting a more hierarchical society.
+In modern practice: your social circle, your broader network, your employees, and the quality of your human resources generally.
 Are the people around you helpful or draining?
-Do you attract loyal friends or fair-weather ones?
+Do you attract loyal friends or the other kind?

 9. The Career Palace — 官禄宫 (Guānlù Gōng)

-Your work, your vocation, your professional achievements, your ambition, your relationship with authority, and the kind of career path best suited to your nature.
-The literal name — "Official Salary Palace" — reflects its origins in imperial China, where career meant government service.
-Today it covers all professional life.
+Work, vocation, professional achievement, ambition, your relationship with authority.
+The literal name — “Official Salary Palace” — reflects imperial China, where career meant government service.
+For students, this also covers academic performance.

 10. The Property Palace — 田宅宫 (Tiánzhái Gōng)

 Real estate, inherited property, your home environment, your family's material legacy, and — critically — your financial reserves.
-If the Wealth Palace shows the river of money flowing through your life, the Property Palace shows the lake where it collects.
-This is the palace of your treasury, your inherited advantages, and the physical environment you live in.
+If the Wealth Palace is the river, the Property Palace is the lake.
+This is where money pools and stays.

 11. The Blessings Palace — 福德宫 (Fúdé Gōng)